a-asaker/display-time-extension/README.md

-# display-time-extension
+#Terminal Time Effect:
-Print The Current Time At The Top Of The Terminal While Running The Program
+Displays/Prints The Current Time At The Top Of The Terminal While Running The Program.

+Coded By : a-asaker.